-We obtained the general ledger and the project expenditure reports prepared by the District for the period July 1, 2017 through June 30, 2018 for the Building Fund Measure E Series 2015A and Measure E Series 2017B.
-Within the period audited, we obtained actual invoices and other supporting documentation for expenditures to ensure compliance with the requirements of Proposition 39 and Measure E Series 2015A and Measure E Series 2017B with regards to the approved Bond projects list.
+We obtained the general ledger and the project expenditure reports prepared by the District for the year ended June 30, 2020 for the Building Fund.
+Within the period audited, we obtained actual invoices and other supporting documentation for expenditures to ensure compliance with the requirements of Proposition 39 with regards to the approved Bond projects list.
 We performed the following procedures:

-Reviewed the projects listed to be funded with General Obligation Bond proceeds as set out in the Measure E Series 2015A and Measure E Series 2017B election documents.
+We reviewed the projects listed to be funded with General Obligation Bond proceeds as set out in the election documents.

-Selected a sample of expenditures for the period July 1, 2017 through June 30, 2018, and reviewed supporting documentation to ensure that such funds were properly expended on the authorized Bond projects.
-Our sample included transactions totaling \$2,029,647, which represented 71% of total expenditures.
+We selected a sample of expenditures for the year ended June 30, 2020, and reviewed Supporting documentation to ensure that such funds were properly expended on the authorized Bond projects.
+Our sample included transactions totaling \$3,466,462, which represented 91% of total expenditures of \$3,798,767.

-We verified that funds from the Building Fund Measure E Series 2015A and Measure E Series 2017B were used for the acquisition, construction, furnishing and equipping of District facilities constituting the authorized Bond projects.
-In addition, we verified that funds held in the Building Fund Measure E Series 2015A and Measure E Series 2017B were not used for salaries unless those salaries were only for work that would not exist but for the existence of the construction projects as allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.
+We verified that funds from the Building Fund were used for the acquisition, construction, furnishing and equipping of District facilities constituting the authorized Bond projects.
+In addition, we verified that funds held in the Building Fund were not used for salaries unless those salaries were only for work that would not exist but for the existence of the construction projects as allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.

-Note any incongruities, system weakness, or non-compliance with specific Education Code Sections related to Bond oversight, and provide recommendations for improvement.
+We noted no incongruities, system weakness, or non-compliance with specific Education Code Sections related to Bond oversight.
+Refer to the schedule of findings and recommendations on page 20.

-Provide the District Board and the Citizens' Bond Oversight Committee with a performance audit as required under the requirements of the California Constitution and Proposition 39.
+We provided the District Board and the Citizens' Bond Oversight Committee with a performance audit as required under the requirements of the California Constitution and Proposition 39.